Neogoma/stardust-SDK/navigation.md

 This will automatically find the shortest path from your position to the designated target.
 Again this only works in navigable areas defined in mapping/update.

+**Note** Path to target will automatically generate the prefabs you setup as a parameter in the **PathfindingManager** separated by 0.5m by default, you can specify the distance yourself using the second parameter of __ShowPathToTarget__

 ## Editor
 You can open any map on the editor and select the navigation icon to switch to navigation mode